JaylyDev/ScriptAPI/docs/impact_of_removing_runCommand.md

 # Damage

 1. There's no way to give damage to players & entities
-2. Opening GUI with custom command will not possible (unless there's another way) because it's need damage for close the chat ui
+2. Opening GUI with custom command will not possible (unless there's another way) because it's need damage for close the chat UI

 # Execute

-1. Execute can be useful to run command with lot of if/unless condition for simplicity or maybe performance
+1. New execute can be useful to run command with lot of if/unless condition for simplicity or maybe performance
-2. Cannot run `/loot` command
+2. Cannot run `/loot` command with execute

 # Function